quicoto/reviews/content/blog/movies/greyhound/index.md

 The CGI is stunning, wish I had seen this on a big screen and not at home.

 The ending felt without climax, a little strange.
 However, I felt relieved, as the character can take a break from the action.
-You can see it, Hanks does a good job showing how he's moves and speech gets slower towards the end.
-Well done.
+You can see it, Hanks does a good job showing how his moves and speech gets slower towards the end.
+Well done there.

 I did enjoy it, the movie was over in a blink of an eye.